 Provides middle and senior management with ad hoc metrics on KPIs and PIs in real-time; integrates seamlessly with the IBM Cognos 8 BI platform and other enterprise applications; integrates automated metrics from diverse sources and manual, unstructured data; adds to a corporate culture of transparency and accountability across the organization

 The Port of Brisbane Corporation (PBC) manages Australia’s fastest-growing container port.
 Situated on the southern side of the mouth of the Brisbane River, PBC operates world-class cargo handling and warehouse facilities, and provides an interface between rail, road and sea transport.
 The corporation also manages the Manly, Scarborough and Cabbage Tree Creek boat harbors.

 The corporation’s primary role is to facilitate trade growth through the commercial management of an efficient and customer-focused port.
 To assist them with this responsibility, PBC management started looking at the Balanced Scorecard (BSC) methodology to track performance in achieving its business objectives.

 When John Clifton joined the corporation in 2004, BSC existed more in theory than in practice as no electronic reporting system on KPIs (Key Performance Indicators) and PIs (Performance Indicators) was in place.
 Reports were compiled in Microsoft® Excel® spreadsheets, and distributed manually.

-Clifton explained “We wanted to make performance management systems accessible to the organisation as a whole, and purchasing BSC software was one of my top priorities.”
+Clifton explained “We wanted to make performance management systems accessible to the organization as a whole, and purchasing BSC software was one of my top priorities.”

 “We were looking for a BSC software solution that would consolidate KPIs and PIs in a simple, interactive, and user-friendly solution that would encourage both senior management and front-line employees to support the process.”